 Virtual USB Testing on Real Mobile Devices

-Virtual USB (vUSB) is a mobile (app) debugging tool that simulates connecting a Sauce Labs real device directly to your local machine with a USB cable.
-It integrates into your development environment as if the device is connected directly to your workstation, meaning you can use your choice of homegrown development and testing tools to debug.
+Virtual USB (vUSB) is a mobile (app) debugging tool that simulates connecting a Sauce Labs real device directly to your local machine/test runner host.
+It integrates into your development and test environment, meaning you can use your choice of homegrown development and testing tools to debug.

-- Make the most out of your early stage development.
+• Make the most out of your early-stage development or inhouse built testing solution.

-- Use a mix of live and automated testing as it fits your use case.
+• Use a mix of manual and automated testing as it fits your use case.

-- Monitor device performance metrics such as CPU consumption, device memory, and network data performance (depending on what the IDE/your tools offer).
+• Monitor device performance metrics such as CPU consumption, device memory, and network data performance.

 What You'll Need